Top 7 Tips to Secure Your Home Wi-Fi

 #6: Set up a separate network for IoT devices

-Internet of Things (IoT) devices, such as smart home assistants and security cameras, can be vulnerable to hacking.
+Internet of Things (IoT) devices, such as smart home assistants and security cameras, can be vulnerable to hackers.
 To protect these devices, set up a separate network for them and use a separate password.

 #5: Update the firmware regularly